 I usually don’t make New Year’s resolutions.
 In the past I’ve found that any resolutions I make are quickly forgotten causing needless pseudo-guilt and moments of almost feeling bad.
 But one thing I am reminded of every New Year’s is how quickly time passes and more importantly, how it seems to be passing faster as I get older.

 Several years ago I had a huge AHA moment in regards to time and how I experience time passing.
-It happened on a Sunday evening at home during the winter when the light was just fading.
+It happened on a Sunday afternoon at home during the winter when the light was just fading.
 I’d been putting laundry away upstairs and was headed downstairs to the kitchen in fast motion as usual.
-But something stopped me at the top of the stairs.
-Mind you, this was the same staircase I’d gone up and down hundreds—no make that thousands--of times during the years we’d lived in the house.
-But something in that particular moment made me stop and pause.
+But something made me stop at the top of the stairs.
+Mind you, this was the same staircase I’d gone up and down hundreds—no make that thousands–of times during the years we’d lived in the house.
+But something in that particular moment made me pause.
 This is what I saw:

-With the second image an internal question came quickly: how did I experience time passing differently in that memory as a little kid?
-The answer came in a flash: in the memory of being on the swing time was like a light, more precisely an orange glow that surrounded me not unlike the light in the Maxfield Parrish painting above.
-But there’s one more thing: the orange glow that surrounded me (an interesting thought all by itself) was moving slowly and gently backwards in a huge rotating spin; backwards--not forwards like the staircase experience above.
-The next thought in this sequence also followed quickly: was the way to slow down my sense of time passing to stop the crazy tumbling forward spinning feeling and reverse it, making the spin backwards in a huge, slow-moving orange glow?
-While this may sound completely alien nation to you, it worked instantly for me.
+With the second image an internal question came quickly; how did I experience time passing differently in that memory as a little kid?
+The answer came in a flash.
+In the memory of being on the swing time was like a light, more precisely an orange glow that surrounded me not unlike the light in the Maxfield Parrish painting above.
+There’s one more thing.
+The orange glow that surrounded me (an interesting thought all by itself) was moving slowly and gently backwards in a huge rotating spin; backwards and not forwards like the staircase experience above.
+The next thought in this sequence also followed quickly.
+Was the way to slow down my sense of time passing to stop the crazy tumbling forward spinning feeling and reverse it, making the spin backwards in a huge, slow-moving orange glow?
+While this may sound completely alien nation, it worked instantly for me.
 I’ve tried it innumerable times since and it always works.
-Any time I feel rushed, anxious, or late, I bring the internal motion that I sense as time rushing out of control to a complete halt and then expand it, make it orange in color and gentle in feeling, and start spinning it backwards slowly.
+Any time I feel rushed, anxious, or late, I bring the internal motion that I sense as time rushing out of control to a complete halt and then expand it, make it orange in color, gentle in feeling, and start spinning it backwards slowly.
 It always works.

-Spin Dynamics puts forth the idea that everything in the universe—from galaxies and planets all the way down to sub-atomic particles like quarks and mesons—spins.
+Spin Dynamics is based on the idea that everything in the universe—from galaxies and planets all the way down to sub-atomic particles like quarks and mesons—spins.
 The same holds true for our feelings.
 They’re not static in our bodies but move and have direction and spin.
-The Spin Dynamics strategy simply has us becoming aware of the how feelings within us move and if they’re positive how to amp them up by spinning them faster--or if they’re negative feelings how to neutralize them by reversing the spin.
+The Spin Dynamics strategy simply has us becoming aware of the how feelings within us move.
+If the feelings are positive, how to amp them up by spinning them faster; or if they’re negative feelings, how to neutralize them by reversing the spin.

-So I do have a New Year’s resolution after all: to be more mindful of time and how I experience it passing.
+I do have a New Year’s resolution after all; to be more mindful of time and how I experience it passing.
 And any time I feel rushed or like time is moving too quickly for comfort I now remember to slow the feeling down and start moving it backwards.